 Nigeria is the most populous country in Africa, with an estimated 219 million people.
 Among these, 53.5 percent identify as Muslim; 45.9 percent identify as Christian; and 0.6 percent identify with other religious or nonreligious beliefs, including atheism, African traditional religions, the Baha'i faith, Buddhism, Hinduism, and Judaism.
 Nigeria's 1999 Constitution protects freedom of religion or belief and prohibits the state from establishing a state religion.
 The Nigerian Criminal Code includes a penalty of up to two years' imprisonment for blasphemy.
-Twelve northern states use Islamic Shari'a criminal and family codes alongside civil and customary laws.
-These Shari'a codes prohibit blasphemy and other offenses based on Islamic law as interpreted by each state's High Court.
+Twelve northern states use Islamic Shari'a codes prohibits blasphemy and other offenses based on Islamic law as interpreted by each state's High Court.